JesperLH/VITLAM/README.md

 * Highly customizable output, see demostration scripts for further detail.

 ## Demonstrators:
+How to call the functions and illustrating the effect of different parameter settings.

-* demoPlotComponents:
+* demoPlotComponents
-* demoPlotBloatedComponents:
+* demoPlotBloatedComponents
-* demoPlotSpatialSlices:
+* demoPlotSpatialSlices
-* dempPlotNoisemap:
+* demoPlotNoisemap